 There are different types of hays that are suitable for different age of rabbits and also for their varied taste buds as discussed above.

 This ranges from cheap, dusty, yellow and short hay to sweet-smelling green hay.
-Timothy hay is the most popular that we would be discussed here along with other types of hay such as oat hay.
+Timothy is best hay for rabbits and the most popular that we would be discussed here along with other types of hay such as oat hay.

 There is one particular type of hay known as Alfalfa, which contains a lot of calcium and protein which can be given to smaller rabbits.
 Adults need to be fed hay that contains more fiber and less protein and calcium to protect their digestive and urinary health.